s-hoviegar/cute-planner/README.md

 # Usage

-For runnig this application run `npm start`.
+For running this application run `npm start`.

 # Debug